lmfit/asteval/doc/motivation.rst

 started as a desire for a simple expression evaluator grew into a quite useable procedural domain-specific language for mathematical applications.

 Asteval makes no claims about speed.
-Evaluating the AST involves many function calls, which is going to be slower than Python.
-In preliminary tests, it's about 4x slower than Python.
+Evaluating the AST involves many function calls, which is going to be slower than Python - often 4x slower than Python.
 That said, for certain use cases (see https://stackoverflow.com/questions/34106484), use of asteval and numpy can approach the speed of `eval` and the `numexpr` modules.